Sustainability

 - Disputes in Eerola (2022).

-Financialization of Nature vs Nature is Sacred: Scaling Up Sustainable Action:
+Financialization of Nature vs Nature’s Sacred Value: Scaling Up Sustainable Action

 There are 2 main approaches to protecting nature: